|Title||Identifying runs of consecutive observations in panel data|

 would work fine, but the new variable would contain the same constant in every observation, so looking at run directly, say, with summarize, would be better.

-A user-written program tsspell may be downloaded using ssc, which can solve this problem and several others based on subdividing time series.
+A community-contributed program tsspell may be downloaded using ssc, which can solve this problem and several others based on subdividing time series.
 (If ssc does not work in your Stata, see the FAQ: Stata 7: I see references to the findit and ssc commands on Statalist, but my Stata does not recognize these commands.
 What should I do?.)

 tsspell examines the data, which must be tsset time series, to identify spells or runs, which are contiguous sequences defined by some condition. tsspell generates new variables: